Information last updated on March 26 2019.

 It’s difficult to know how these efforts will play out in practice – so set out a little earlier to be on the safe side.

 A spokesman from HIC said: “The Brexit situation is very fluid at the moment.
-Guidance is available for motorists who plan to drive over to the EU after 29 March 2019, so plan ahead and keep up-to-date with the information being issued.”
+Guidance is available for motorists who plan to drive over to the EU after Brexit, so plan ahead and keep up-to-date with the information being issued.”

 He added: “If you have any doubts about your Green Card, talk to your insurance broker who will be able to share the latest information with you.”